MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Mya-setup-checklist.md

 <!-- If you don’t want a user to see any statistics from MyAnalytics, you can disable the MyAnalytics service plan for that user. -->

 > [!Note]
-> Before you assign licenses to users, you can notify them in email that MyAnalytics will be available soon.
-To help you with this notification, use [this email template](MyAnalytics-announcement-template.docx).
-You can download it, customize it with your company’s information, and then email it to the new MyAnalytics participants.
+> If you choose to notify your organization before you assign licenses for MyAnalytics, you can use [this email template](MyAnalytics-announcement-template.docx).
+You can download it, customize it with your company's information, and then email it to the new MyAnalytics participants.
 To learn more about adopting MyAnalytics, see [Adopt MyAnalytics](../Use/MyA-Adoption/adopt-myanalytics.md).

 ### MyAnalytics elements